 The WG recommends that accredited providers should indicate clearly, on their websites and in all Publication or Disclosure-related materials, that a requestor will be notified in a timely manner of the provider’s decision: (1) to notify its customer of the request; and (2) whether or not the provider agrees to comply with the request to Disclose or Publish.

 VII.
-WG Recommendations on Categorizing Third Party Requests and the Use of Standard Request Forms
+WG Recommendations on Categorizing Third-party Requests and the Use of Standard Request Forms

-The WG’s review of provider policies shows that least one provider has in place distinct policies dealing specifically with different types of claims for which a Disclosure request is made, e.g. UDRP Filings, Trademark & Copyright Infringement Complaints, and Subpoenas (Civil and Criminal).
+The WG’s review of provider policies shows that least one provider has in place distinct policies dealing specifically with different types of claims for which a Disclosure request is made, e.g., UDRP Filings, Trademark & Copyright Infringement Complaints, and Subpoenas (Civil and Criminal).
 The WG believes that such categorization can be a voluntary best practice to be recommended to providers, but does not presently recommend mandating this as a requirement for the Accreditation Program.

-Nonetheless, the WG recommends that ICANN’s Accreditation Program include a requirement for all accredited providers to include on their websites, and in all Publication or Disclosure-related policies and documents, a link to a [standardized] Request Form or an equivalent list of specific criteria that the provider requires in order to comply with such requests.
+Nonetheless, the WG recommends that ICANN’s Accreditation Program include a requirement for all accredited providers to include on their websites, and in all Publication or Disclosure-related policies and documents, a link to a [standardized] Request Form or an equivalent list of specific criteria that the provider requires in order to comply with such requests (including with reference to the proposed Disclosure Framework for intellectual property-related requests).

-VII.
-Proposed Draft Language relating to Disclosure to Third Party Requestors who are Intellectual Property Rights Holders or Legal Representatives Thereof

-Provider to notify customer when it receives a Disclosure request relating to an “IP complaint stated with great specificity, including the identity of the IP rights holder and complainant, the right(s) involved, and the nature of the infringing activity”.

-There should be a period (of X number of days?) for the customer to take action in response to the notification.
-This may take the form of a direct response to the requestor, a request to cancel its domain name registration, file with a court or other actions.

-Provider [may] [shall] proceed to Disclose if customer does not take responsive action within the specified time frame (but how would provider know that customer has done so?
-Perhaps require that customer acknowledge receipt of the notification and its intention to take action?)

-Any such Disclosure should be subject to reasonable limitations on the use of such Disclosed information.

 CATEGORY G - What types of services should be covered, and what would be the forms of non-compliance that would trigger cancellation or suspension?

-The WG discussed the differences between the termination of a P/P provider’s accreditation, and the termination by a P/P provider of its service to a customer (e.g. for breach of the provider’s terms of service by a customer).
+The WG discussed the differences between the termination of a P/P provider’s accreditation, and the termination by a P/P provider of its service to a customer (e.g., for breach of the provider’s terms of service by a customer).
 The following preliminary conclusions are concerned with the consequences of de-accreditation of a P/P provider.

 P/P customers should be notified prior to de-accreditation of a provider, to enable them to make alternative arrangements.
 One possible time in which to do so might be when Compliance sends breach notices to the provider, as customers would then be put on notice (as is done for registrar de-accreditation).